Capitol Police officer suspended after antisemitic document found at checkpoint

 The Anti-Defamation League calls it “a classic in paranoid, racist literature,” and scholars have traced its origin to late imperial Russia, where security forces eventually circulated the tale to sow suspicion about revolutionaries challenging the czarist regime.

 It has since been translated into multiple languages, fomenting antisemitic sentiment around the world — including in Germany ahead of the Nazi genocide and more recently in majority-Muslim countries.
-One version was published in 1920 in a U.S. newspaper owned by auto magnate Henry Ford, and it has since become a staple text of white-supremacist groups.
+One version was published in 1920 in a U.S. newspaper owned by auto magnate Henry Ford, and it has since become a staple text of white-

 While professionally published English-language versions are scarce, the text is widely available on the Internet.
-The copy spotted Sunday appeared to be downloaded from the website of the Australia-based Bible Believers Church, a notorious online depot for antisemitic materials.
+The copy spotted Sunday appeared to have been downloaded from the website of the Australia-based Bible Believers Church, a notorious online depot for antisemitic materials.